 - Real estate

 Two things to remember about assets: First, for most assets except cash, the IRS only uses the Quick Sale Value of the asset.
 For purposes of the IRS calculation, you’ll take credit only for 80% of the fair market value of the asset, not 100%.
 Second, you can offset the asset value by whatever loan is against the asset.
 So if you have a mortgage on a piece of real estate, you’ll be able to deduct this from the value of the home.

 IRS OIC Tip #4: Don’t Lie on the Offer in Compromise.

 It seems like common sense, but taxpayers are often tempted to lie on their offer in compromise.
-This is a bad idea.
+This is a bad idea and can result in more than just tax problems.
 Offers in compromise are signed under penalty of perjury.
 In addition, the IRS makes great effort to verify the information on the offer.
 For instance, if you leave out a car or motorcycle, the IRS may pull DMV records and discover the omission.
 This is not a great way to start the offer.

 Once you have your future income potential and know your equity in assets, it’s straightforward to see if you’ll qualify for an offer.
 Let’s run through a quick example.
 David owes $100,000 to the IRS.
 His future income potential is $500 per month, and he has $10,000 in equity in all his assets after factoring the Quick Sale Value and any loans against the assets.
 The formula would be:

 Reasonable Collection Potential = ($500 x 120) + $10,000.

 Simplified, David’s reasonable collection potential is $70,000.
 If everything is completed properly and the IRS makes no adjustments, David would likely qualify for an offer in compromise.